Newton Corner station: Streetcars

 The Cambridge Railroad extended its Central Square– horsecar line to Nonantum Square (Newton Corner) in 1863, though it was cut back to Oak Square in 1871.
 In 1881, the company extended its Harvard Square–Watertown line to Nonantum Square.
 That line began using electric streetcars on December 13, 1893.
 The Cambridge Railroad merged in 1887 into the West End Street Railway, which in turn was leased by the Boston Elevated Railway (BERy) in 1897.
 On June 13, 1896, the West End opened trackage on Commonwealth Avenue and Brighton Avenue, providing a electrified route between Oak Square and downtown more direct than the previous route through Cambridge.
 At the same time, the line was extended to just short of Newton Corner.

-The line begun running to Park Street in the new Tremont Street Subway on November 8, 1897.
+The line began running to Park Street in the new Tremont Street Subway on November 8, 1897.
 On May 21, 1898, the line was extended to Nonantum Square.
 On December 9, 1912, the transfer point between the Harvard and Oak Square lines was changed from Nonantum Square to Watertown Yard.
 This completed the Watertown Line from Park Street to Watertown Yard - its route for the next half-century.
 In the 1920s, a concrete boarding island was built in the square.
 The BERy was replaced by the Metropolitan Transit Authority (MTA) in 1947.

 The Newton Street Railway opened an extension of its Waltham–West Newton streetcar line to Nonantum Square in 1890.
 The square soon became a transfer point between the Newton Street Railway's expanding suburban system and service into Cambridge and Boston.
 The Newton Square Railway was merged into the Middlesex and Boston Street Railway (M&B) in 1909.
 The M&B operated through services from Newton Corner as far west as Framingham.
 These routes were replaced by buses in the 1920s; the final M&B streetcar route to Newton Corner was the Framingham route, which was converted to buses in September 1929.

 The Massachusetts Bay Transportation Authority (MBTA) took over MTA transit service in 1964.
 That year, the exit 17 rotary was constructed at Newton Corner.
 Expecting little traffic at the intersection, the streetcar tracks were placed in a contraflow lane, while the platforms were moved to the north side of the rotary in a dedicated median.
 However, the rotary proved to be busy and congested, resulting in frequent delays and automobile-streetcar collisions.
 In 1967, the route 69 streetcar line was renamed as the Green Line A branch.
 After a series of temporary bustitutions during the 1960s, the A branch was again "temporarily" substituted on June 21, 1969.
 However, the replacement route 57 bus became permanent and the trolleys never returned.
 The trackage was intact for non-revenue moves to Watertown Carhouse until 1994.